Murarai I: Geography

 Murarai I Block is part of the Nalhati Plain, one of the four sub-micro physiographic regions occupying the northern portion of Birbhum district.
 There are hills along the western boundary with Jharkhand.
-These are extensions of Rajmahal hills.
+These are extensions of the Rajmahal hills.

 Murarai I CD Block is bounded by Pakur CD Block, in Pakur district of Jharkhand, on the north, Murarai II CD Block on the east, Nalhati I CD Block on the south and Maheshpur CD Block in Pakur district of Jharkhand on the west.

 Murarai I CD Block has an area of 175.51 km^{2}.
-It has 1 panchayat samity, 7 gram panchayats, 87 gram sansads (village councils), 85 mouzas and 80 inhabited villages, as per District Statistical Handbook, Birbhum, 2008.
+It has 1 panchayat samity, 7 gram panchayats, 87 gram sansads (village councils), 85 mouzas and 80 inhabited villages, as per the District Statistical Handbook, Birbhum, 2008.
 Murarai police station serves this block.
-Headquarters of this CD Block is at Murarai.
+The headquarters of this CD Block is at Murarai.

-Gram panchayats of Murarai I block/panchayat samiti are: Chatra, Dumurgram, Gorsha, Mohurapur, Murarai, Palsa and Rajgram.
+The gram panchayats of Murarai I block/panchayat samiti are: Chatra, Dumurgram, Gorsha, Mohurapur, Murarai, Palsa and Rajgram.